mk-dryer/kitchen-pal/README.md

 **Note:** You may omit a recipe link when adding new records to the table because only the **RecipeName** and **RecipeIngredients** fields are utilized by the program.
 However, I recommend you include a link for your own information.
 I once made the most wonderful Thai pumpkin soup from an online recipe but lost the link.
 I consider this to be one of the great tragedies of my life.

 #### Removing Recipes
+Use the following steps to discard a recipe:

-To discard a recipe, select the row you want to remove then use the icons located at the top of the Browse Data tab to delete.
+1. Select the row you want to remove.
+2. Use the icons located at the top of the Browse Data tab to delete.

 You may also discard recipes on the Execute SQL tab by adapting the following SQL command : _DELETE FROM recipes WHERE RecipeName = "RECIPE NAME HERE";_